You can get in contact with me (Jeremy Dean) using the form below.

 - If you don’t agree with the conclusions of a study I’ve written about or have some methodological question/criticism: contact the study’s original authors.

-- If you want to cite an article and need the author’s name then check out the about page, it’s always me.
+- If you want to cite an article and need the author’s name then check out the about page.
 You can get the date from the bottom of the article.

 - Comments were disabled because they took too long to administer.
 Popular websites have to delete up to 95% of comments, a substantial proportion manually: I don’t have the time to do this.